Acing the Interview: A Guide to Answering Tough Questions

 I know it seems strange to not be direct and honest about what you are currently facing, but any type of negativity in the interviewing process does not leave a great impression.

-4) What other job opportunities are you considering at this time?
+4) What other job opportunities are you considering?

 Don’t get thrown off by this question.
 If you are a really good candidate and appear to be a great fit, the interviewer may want to get a sense about how many companies are courting you.